 No doubt it was a rush of excitement that thrilled the pair of them and, like many intense youthful infatuations, the flames of everlasting love eventually started to dwindle.
-Or at least from Madeleine’s perspective.
+Or at least the flames were dying out from Madeleine’s perspective.
 When her parents introduced her to William Minnoch, a suitable match in every way, her heart was no longer devoted to L’Angelier.

 When he died of arsenic poisoning, these letters were found among his possessions, which created a rather obvious trail that led directly to Madeleine.
 It was easily proven that she had bought arsenic on two occasions; she’d signed the ‘Poison Book’ upon purchase.

 The public followed the case with relish, including the artists of the Pre-Raphaelite circle who, with their images filled with sympathetic Gueneveres and Ophelias can be assumed to have been sentimental towards a female that may have been led astray by her lover, hence Rossetti’s remark that she was too beautiful to be hanged.

 In the end, the verdict was ‘not proven’ and Madeleine was released and allowed to go on with her life and, because of her notoriety, she left Glasgow.

 Rossetti wrote a satire, The Death of Topsy, in which Madeleine poisons Morris with coffee.
 Wardle and Madeleine separated in 1889; she later moved to New York and remarried.
 Her second marriage, to William Sheehy, lasted until her death in 1926.

 The Madeleine Smith case was not the first murder encountered by a Pre-Raphaelite.
 Painter and model Elizabeth Siddal, who later married Dante Gabriel Rossetti, had a brush with a murderer when she was a child.

 In 1836, three days after Christmas, a woman’s torso was found in a bundle that also contained the remnants of a lady’s shawl and, strangely, a child’s dress.
 On the sixth of January, the head was discovered submerged in water.
 The earlobes were cut as if someone had roughly removed a pair of earrings.
 One eye was missing.
 In February, a pair of legs were found.

 The public was allowed to view the body in an effort to identify her and in March, a man confirmed that the victim was his sister, Hannah Brown.
 She was to marry a man named James Greenacre on Christmas Day, however Greenacre told her family on Christmas Eve that there had been an argument and the wedding was off.

 The police found Hannah Brown’s jewelry and a pawnbroker’s ticket for her two silk dresses in Greenacre’s lodgings.
 He was already living with another woman, Sarah Gale.
 It was in Gale’s belongings that they found the material that matched the part of the dress discovered with Mrs. Brown’s torso.